 What makes information and interfaces learnable?
 How can you present data so that users are able to absorb the content you are presenting?
 This visual gallery features effective design patterns that expose techniques for designing information with high-learnability.

-Designing Social Interfaces
+Designing Social Interfaces87

 In this resource, you will find patterns for social and collaborative sites and applications.
-The site is a wiki-style site that allows for user-generated and user-edited content, and is a companion site for a book called “Designing Social Interfaces“.
+The site is a wiki-style site that allows for user-generated and user-edited content, and is a companion site for a book called “Designing Social Interfaces88“.
 You will find insights on how to effectively present content and build features into your project that leverage the advantages of collective and shared knowledge.

 Ajax Patterns is a wiki-style site discussing design patterns that apply the use of Ajax techniques.
 It is a massive resource for web application developers to gain insight on design patterns involving highly-responsive Rich-Internet Applications.

-30 Essential Controls
+30 Essential Controls103

 This article is a discussion on design patterns involved in the creation of RIA’s.
 It talks about important user controls that application designers can take advantage of to clearly denote actions that they’re able to perform when interfacing with an application.

 Design For Mobile105

 This site is dedicated to designing mobile applications and websites.
 The site is a wiki so the content is truly collaborative and user-edited.
 With mobile devices becoming very prevalent, the need for compatible and usable mobile systems grows, and this should be your first stop to learning more about this emerging field in web technology.